WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 ```
 ---
 ### Exercise 7.1
-Now that SAM files have been converted to BAM, they are no longer useful and they take up a lot of space.
+Now that SAM files have been converted to BAM, the SAM are no longer useful and they take up a lot of space.
 Use Unix commands to:
 1) List all SAM files in the current directory
 2) Remove all SAM files *Make sure you do not accidentally delete BAM files; they are needed for the next step!*
 ---